rezadzikri19/BuggyBuddy-Notebook/README.md

 ## Models Used

 The model used is a Siamese network trained to detect whether two texts are the same (duplicate) or not.
-The model takes two inputs (embedded text) which are then transformed using a dense/fully connected layer (256 nodes) to produce a vector.
-The similarity of the vectors is then calculated, and finally, a single dense node with sigmoid activation is used for binary classification.
+The model takes two inputs (embedded text) which are then transformed using a *Dense (fully connected)* layer (256 nodes) to produce a vector.
+The similarity of the vectors is then calculated using *Normalized Dot Layer*, and finally, a *Single Dense Node* with sigmoid activation is used to provide the output of the predicted similarity score.

 ```mermaid
 flowchart LR;